openlawteam/tribute-contracts/docs/extensions/Bank.md

 ### function isTokenAllowed(address token) returns (bool)

 Returns true if the token address is a registered external token.

+### function setMaxExternalTokens(uint8 maxTokens)

+Sets the maximum number of external tokens managed by the Bank.
+It is possible to set that only if the Bank extension has not been initialized, otherwise it will fail.
+By default the extension can not handle more than 200 tokens - to prevent issues with block size limit.

 ### function registerPotentialNewToken(address token)